Cuomo calls coronavirus the ‘European virus’ in Trump-bashing DNC speech

 But Cuomo pinned the blame of the duel health and economic crises on the White House, saying the U.S. -- six months after the pandemic started -- is still unprepared to fight the virus, which he said is "ricocheting across the country."

 The U.S. has close to 5.5 million COVID-19 cases, the most in the world, according to Johns Hopkins University data.
-More than 170,000 individuals have died as a result of the virus.
+More than 170,000 individuals have died as a result of the virus -- and cases are still rising in many parts of the country.

 CLICK HERE TO GET THE FOX NEWS APP